tilgovi/dom-node-iterator/README.md

 Installs the shim, so that objects returned by `document.createNodeIterator` support the full interface.

+If the browser already supports the full interface then this function does nothing.
+It should always be safe to call it.

 ## `createNodeIterator(root, whatToShow, [filter])`

 Creates a new instance of `NodeIterator`.